linkorb/table-archiver/README.md

 If you want to change threads number you can do that easily by changing `APP_THREADS_NUMBER` in `.env`

+With big date ranges it's recommended to run command with disabled (or increased) memory limit (prepended `php -d memory_limit=-1`).
+If that's not an option you can bypass caching for writers by passing `no-cache` option.
+Be aware that this setting noticeable affects performance.

 ### Example:

     ./bin/console linkorb:table:archive mysql://root:root@127.0.0.1:3306/test target_table YEAR_MONTH_DAY timestamp 20200101